wytyang00/undertale_deltarune_soundtrack_generator/README.md

 ## Description

-Conversion between simple MIDI files and text files is almost done!

 Still Work in progress!

+This is my own project where I try to generate original music using one of my favorite OST, Undertale OST!

+I had set up the utility functions for conversions between csv and text files.

+Conversions between midi and csv files are done by a 3rd party program: [midi <-> csv converter](http://www.fourmilab.ch/webtools/midicsv/)

+Also, I am using this simple [free midi player](http://falcosoft.hu/softwares.html#midiplayer) to listen to the music from midi files.

+Actual machine learning model is yet to be built.

 Neural Networks to use:
-* Simple dense 3-Hidden-Layer FeedFoward Network (Just to see how bad it does)
-* Simple dense 6-Hidden-Layer FeedFoward Network (To see if it improves)
 * 3-Layer LSTM with 300 units

-Sources of the files I will be using for training:
+Sources of the file I will be using for training:
 * Undertale: Complete OST - https://musescore.com/user/29625/scores/2075346

 ## To-Do